 What Do You Do with a Tail Like This? by Steve Jenkins and Robin Page

-This book was so fun for the first graders!
+This book was so fun for the first graders and my upper elementary students as well!
 The first page shows several animal noses and then the next page reveals which animals were pictured and what they can do with their noses.
 The next page does the same for ears and subsequent pages tell about tails, eyes, mouths, and feet.
-The first graders loved trying to guess the animals, plus we learned a lot!
+All of the students loved trying to guess the animals, plus we learned a lot!

 How I Became a Pirate by Melinda Long and David Shannon